"One of the Best Jewish Film Festival's in the US"

 4. Premiere Status

-- Feature Films must be at least Florida Premieres: they must not have been released in the Florida on any format, nor screened publicly online.
+- Feature and short Films must be at least Florida Premieres: they must not have been released in Florida in any format, nor screened publicly online.

 If sending DVDs, they should be sent to: